 Gibraltar SC-DB Drill Bit Drum Key Review

 Not exactly a drum key, but nonetheless a perfect accessory for changing drum heads fast!
-The Gibraltar Drill Bit Drum Key attaches onto most screwdrivers and drills allowing you to change drum heads at lightning speed.
+The Gibraltar Drill Bit Drum Key attaches to most screwdrivers and drills allowing you to change drum heads at lightning speed.

 This drill bit drum tool saves a lot of time and effort when changing drum heads on a complete drum set, which can sometimes take as long as an hour when you take into account both the top and bottom heads on each drum.